webgptorg/promptbook/README.md

 If you have a question [start a discussion](https://github.com/hejny/ptp/discussions/), [open an issue](https://github.com/hejny/ptp/issues) or [write me an email](https://www.pavolhejny.com/contact).

-### Why not just use OpenAI library?
+### Why not just use the OpenAI library?

 Different levels of abstraction.
-OpenAI library is for direct usage of OpenAI API.
-This library is for higher level of abstraction.
-It is for creating prompt templates and prompt template pipelines which are indipedent on the underlying library, LLM model or even LLM provider.
+OpenAI library is for direct use of OpenAI API.
+This library is for a higher level of abstraction.
+It is for creating prompt templates and prompt template pipelines that are independent of the underlying library, LLM model, or even LLM provider.

-### How it different from Langchain library?
+### How is it different from the Langchain library?

-Langchain is primarly focued on ML engeneers working in python.
-This library is for developers working in javascript/typescript creating applications for end users.
+Langchain is primarily aimed at ML developers working in Python.
+This library is for developers working in javascript/typescript and creating applications for end users.

-We are considering to create a bridge/convertor between these two libraries.
+We are considering creating a bridge/converter between these two libraries.

 <!--
 Include: